openjdk/jtreg/README.md

     % cd jtreg-root-directory
     % sh make/build.sh --jdk JDK-directory

-Some shells, such as `dash`, don't support the special variables like `BASH_SOURCE`, which are used in `build.sh`.
-If local default shell `sh` doesn't support these special variables, the building with `build.sh` will fail.
-So the explicit shell, such as `bash`, need to be specified to replace the default shell `sh`.
+If your shell is not compatible with `bash`, you may need to invoke `bash` explicitly:

     % bash make/build.sh --jdk JDK-directory